Flag of China: History

-Early flags
+Qing dynasty

 The first national flag of China was the "Yellow Dragon Flag" used by the Qing dynasty — the last imperial dynasty in Chinese history — from 1862 until the overthrow of the monarchy during the 1911 Revolution.
+Not initially intended as a national flag (it was used on official occasions and to identify official Chinese ships), it was used as a makeshift national flag during the 1868 Burlingame expedition.
 The flag that was adopted in 1862 was triangular, but the dynasty adopted a rectangular version of the dragon flag in 1889.
+The changes to the flag made it more compatible with international practices.
+In the late 1880s, it began to experience use as a national flag, with private persons beginning to use it as a festive symbol during major events such as the emperor or empress dowager's birthdays.